CharlesB91/harry-potter-quiz/README.md

 This Harry Potter Quiz is a fun and interactive quiz for all ages and for any occassion.
 This quiz is designed to test your wizzarding knowledge of the famous Harry Potter Films.
 Depending on how you well you score will depend on what house you are sorted into.
 So go head and find out where you belong in hogwarts.

+The live link can be found here - https://charlesb91.github.io/harry-potter-quiz/

 ![Responsive Mockup](https://github.com/CharlesB91/harry-potter-quiz/blob/master/assets/images/readme-img/hp-screens.PNG)

 ## Aim